SmogDr/edar_coursebook/docs/03-rprog2.md

 ## 6 Astrophysicist 1/30/07 Science  Neil deGrasse Tyson
 ```

-To build a logical expression to use in `filter`, you'll need to know some of R's
+To build a logical expression to use in `filter`, you'll need to know some of
-logical operators.
-Some of the most commonly used ones are:
+R's logical operators.
+Some commonly used ones are:

 Operator  | Meaning | Example
 --------- | ------- | ---------------------------------